History of JetBlue in Timeline

 On October 13, 2009, JetBlue unveiled a modification to its livery in commemoration of the upcoming tenth anniversary of the airline in February 2010.

-In 2009, the Ramada Plaza JFK Hotel closed, and was later replaced by the TWA Hotel.
+In 2009, the Ramada Plaza JFK Hotel, located on the north end of the airport grounds in Building 144, closed.
+This was replaced by the TWA Hotel.

-In January 2010, JetBlue's CEO, Dave Barger, and Florida Governor Charlie Crist met in Tallahassee, Florida, to discuss the possibility of relocating the airline's headquarters to Orlando.
+In January 2010, JetBlue CEO Dave Barger and Florida Governor Charlie Crist met to discuss the possibility of relocating the airline's headquarters to Orlando, Florida.

-On March 22, 2010, JetBlue announced its headquarters would remain in the New York City area, specifically Long Island City.
-This decision was influenced by the airline's historical links to the city, the cost of staff relocations, the airline's need to retain access to financial markets, and the convenience of JFK Airport for its marketing partners Aer Lingus and Lufthansa.
-JetBlue also turned down incentives from the City of Orlando on March 22, 2010.
+On March 22, 2010, JetBlue announced that its headquarters would remain in the New York City area, specifically Long Island City, citing historical links to the city, the cost of staff relocations, the desire to retain access to financial markets, and the convenience of Aer Lingus and Lufthansa flights into JFK Airport.
+On March 22, 2010, JetBlue also turned down incentives from the City of Orlando and announced plans to consolidate offices in Long Island City and begin a joint branding deal with New York State.

-In 2010, JetBlue entered into interline booking agreements with South African Airways and American Airlines to facilitate luggage transfers between airlines.
+In 2010, JetBlue entered into interline booking agreements with South African Airways and American Airlines to facilitate luggage transfers between airlines for passengers with connecting flights on a different carrier.

 October 18, 2011: CFO Ed Barnes Resigns

-In 2011, JetBlue entered into interline agreements with Virgin Atlantic and Jet Airways; however, these agreements have since been terminated.
+In 2011, JetBlue entered into interline agreements with Virgin Atlantic and Jet Airways, both of which have since been terminated.

-Since 2011, JetBlue intended to revamp its fleet with the introduction of 40 Airbus A320neos and made multiple order differentials.
+In 2011, JetBlue initially intended to revamp its fleet with the introduction of 40 Airbus A320neos.

 June 2013: TrueBlue Points Never Expire